 For information on previous year's recording excursions, please click on the links at the side of the page.

 Recorders enjoying a visit to the Carberry Estate.
 Photograph courtesy of Christine Johnston.

-7. Records from excursions will be uploaded to the NBN Gateway and Atlas of Living Scotland (AoLS).
+6. Records from excursions will be uploaded to the NBN Atlas Scotland.